Why AR Is Better Than VR For Artists And Creatives

 Creating art with AR is easy

-The public is finding it easy to adopt AR into their daily lives because it is coming to them from a place they already trust and understand — their Smart phones (or tablets).
-The audience has a personal relationship with the device coming into the scene, and there is no need to adopt a new form tech.
-Just a simple user interface which Artivive presents to the end user in a was which is user friendly and familiar.
+The public is finding it easy to adopt AR into their daily lives because it is coming to them from a place they already trust and understand — their Smartphones (or tablets).
+The audience has a personal relationship with the device coming into the scene, and there is no need to adopt a new form of tech.
+Just a simple user interface that Artivive presents to the end-user in a way that is user-friendly and familiar.

 Aside from the ease of acceptance and understanding of the medium, most people have already got the tech in their back pocket.
 They don’t need to go and buy any expensive equipment before they can enjoy a virtually augmented experience.
 In short — your audience is ready for AR right now.

 Another reason that Augmented Reality applications and software are a better option than their virtual reality counterparts, is because AR is highly scalable.
 Your end-user can dictate the scale of their preferred rendering of your work according to their circumstances.